 Captain of Captology

-One of the most recognisable faces among Adelaide's tech-savvy movers and shakers, Derek Munneke has spent a decade and a half working his way up in the IT industry.
+One of the most recognisable faces among Adelaide’s tech-savvy movers and shakers, Derek Munneke has spent a decade and a half working his way up in the IT industry.
 Originally a developer, Derek has fulfilled roles as varied as manager, salesman, mentor, and social organiser.
-With vast experience in all aspects of the software lifecycle, Derek brings a passion and dedication to developing good software that few CIOs can claim.
+With vast experience in all aspects of the software lifecycle, Derek brings a passion and dedication to developing good software.

 Chief Operations Officer

-Linda takes of care the mundane things, like business development, operational and financial affairs of the company, and caffeine supply levels.
-She has been in business for over 15 years and is currently involved in 4 companies.
-Linda has a range of qualifications from degree’s in both CIS and Philosophy to diploma’s in Life Coaching, and has also written about Artificial Intelligence & Cyborg Theory.
+Linda takes care of business development, operational and financial affairs of the company.
+Linda has a range of qualifications from degrees in both CIS and Philosophy to diploma’s in Life Coaching.
 Linda is passionate about furthering NextFaze to be the best boutique App Development company in Australia.

 Software Engineer - Android, iOS

 After receiving his first Macintosh Plus at age 10, Andreas has been administering systems and coding software since his early high school years.
 Day-to-day, he keeps the NextFaze servers humming, our internal systems buzzing, and the mobile apps churning.
-When he’s not attached to a computer, he’s out bargain-hunting and keeping the office well stocked in cheap snacks, caffeine, and hardware.
+With a Bachelor degree of Computer Systems Engineering & Computer Sciences and working as full time iOS developer since iPhone OS 3, Andreas is able to develop quality apps.

 Also known as AW the 3rd, Alex brings some Android smashing, Java yodelling, keyboard canoodling skills to the team.
 Currently studying a degree in impossibility (B.Eng (Mechatronic) + B.Sc (Biomedical)), he will no doubt drop out at some stage in the near future to develop the T1000 for Cyberdyne Systems